fkie/realsense_gazebo_plugin/README.md

 # Intel RealSense Gazebo ROS plugin and model
+The package is cloned from https://github.com/SyrianSpock/realsense_gazebo_plugin.
+We made it [catkin_lint](https://github.com/fkie/catkin_lint) friendly and changed the topic names to match with that of our actual sensor.

-Simulattion of the Realsense R200 sensor in Gazebo.
+Simulation of the Realsense R200 sensor in Gazebo.

 ## Quickstart